 - The government leaders and officials from 12 countries (encompassing the habitat range of snow leopards) gathered in 2013 at the Global Snow Leopards Forum (GSLF).

-- President of the Kyrgyz Republic, Almazbek Atambayev, and the State Agency on Environmental Protection and Forestry initiated GSLF under the government of Kyrgyz Republic.
+- President of the Kyrgyz Republic, Almazbek Atambayev, and the State Agency on Environmental Protection and Forestry initiated GSLF under the government of the Kyrgyz Republic.

 - The declaration was to